 The Planning Committee also arranged informal community-building programs.
 These programs are to expand on the usual in-person working group sessions organized by practice area or affinity.
 Previously, clinicians of similar teaching backgrounds would gather to discuss their shared experiences in the working groups.
 This year the informal community-building programs were not limited to clinician’s practice areas.
-These program topics include criminal defense clinics, entrepreneurship clinics, advising nonprofits, appellate clinics, community lawyering clinics, and student evaluations.
+These program topics include criminal defense clinics, entrepreneurship clinics, advising non-profit organizations, appellate clinics, community lawyering clinics, and student evaluations.

-Though the conference sessions were held virtually, conference attendees did meet in-person for informal networking events in cities like Washington, DC.
+Though the conference sessions were held virtually, conference attendees did meet in person for informal networking events in cities like Washington, DC.

 The 2022 AALS Conference on Clinical Legal Education was developed by the Planning Committee and included: